• Skip to main content

 Stack of pancakes on a white plate with walnuts on top and pat of butter.

-What Makes these Pancakes so delicious
+What makes these Pumpkin Oatmeal Pancakes so delicious

 These healthy pumpkin pancakes can be made in under 30 minutes.
 Your family will appreciate the wonderful aroma as they are cooking.
 Prep time is short.
 They are dairy-free if you don’t cook them with butter.

-The oatmeal is also gluten-free and they are very filling.
+The oatmeal is also gluten-free, and they are very filling.
 By adding real maple syrup you will have a meal that is not only delicious but full of vitamins from the Pumpkin Puree.

 Just by looking at these pancakes, you can taste the maple syrup and they are so fluffy.
-Adding the nuts on top gives it just a little crunch which adds to the flavor and texture.
+Adding the nuts on top gives it just a little crunch, which adds to the flavor and texture.

 See the full recipe card for quantity and list of ingredients.